ruanodendaal/blog/_posts/2019-10-17-courage-when-prioritising.md

 Despite the fact that there are many books, blog posts and resources available about prioritisation, many people continue to get it _so_ wrong.

-Whether you evaluate your priorities as Urgent vs Important or Impact vs Effort or use a scoring model—there is typically one element missing: **courage**.
+Whether you evaluate your priorities as Urgent vs Important or Impact vs Effort or use a scoring model, there is typically one element missing: **courage**.

 ## So what do we do?